 Enterprise Content Management (ECM) solutions unlock and leverage corporate information and knowledge embedded in its content.
-ECM captures, stores, activates, analyzes and automate content, providing new value from data that was unstructured.
-When effectively managed within the organization, content can be used to engage customers, automate business processes and enhance collaboration.
+ECM captures, stores, activates, analyzes, and automates content, providing new value from data that was unstructured.
+When effectively managed within the organization, content can be used to engage customers, automate business processes, and enhance collaboration.

 As a result, creating and implementing an effective content management strategy should be a priority undertaking within an organization’s strategic framework.
-This entails conducting a comprehensive assessment of the current business and technology in order create the baseline for a successful design of a modern enterprise content management strategy based within a digital transformation approach.
+The approach entails conducting a comprehensive assessment of the current business and technology to create the baseline for a successful design of a modern enterprise content management strategy based within a digital transformation approach.

 “In God we trust.
 All others must bring data.”

 Enterprise Content Management (ECM)